Vietnam.vn - Nền tảng quảng bá Việt Nam

 Will perform regularly in Hanoi, in the future in Ho Chi Minh City

-In response to the audience’s concerns about the work, artist Nguyen Duc Minh explained that the artists had worked very seriously, from meeting artisans on field trips, as well as inviting artisans to work in Hanoi.
+In response to the audience’s concerns about the work, artist Nguyen Duc Minh explained that the artists have worked very seriously, from meeting artisans on field trips, as well as inviting artisans to work in Hanoi.
 They once did a project to invite 50 artisans from all over to work in Hanoi for a year.

 GOm show - Ảnh 3.